-- 3 Hats, 1 warm and (at least!)
-2 for sun protection (all hats should be clearly labelled!)
+- 3 Hats for sun protection (all hats should be clearly labeled!)

 - 1 Raincoat or poncho (no umbrellas!!)

-- 1 Sneakers or sturdy shoes (can get dirty + wet)
+- 1 pair of Sneakers or sturdy shoes (can get dirty + wet)

-- 1 Sandals with back strap for shower/pool/lake (like Crocs)--
+- 1 pair of Sandals with back strap for the lake and pool.

-- 1 Hiking shoes (if already broken in; otherwise sneakers are fine)
+- 1 pair of Hiking shoes (if already broken in; otherwise sneakers are fine)